Perseus06/web-fuzzing/README.md

-web_fuzzer.py is a demonstration for web fuzzing tool. web_fuzzer.py uses the "web pages names.txt" file as a list of possible webpages names, and checks for each name in the text file if a webpage with that name exists.
+web_fuzzer.py is a demonstration for web fuzzing tool. web_fuzzer.py uses the "web pages names.txt" file as a list of possible webpages names, and checks for each name in the text file if a webpage with that name exists on the website.
 All the HTTP communication with the web server is done using the module requests.